AvNeEsH71-iam/Sandpile-Model/README.md

 ## What is this project?

-This project simulates that exact kind of behavior using something called the **Bak-Tang-Wiesenfeld (BTW) Sandpile Model**.
-It is one of the most famous models in physics because it naturally produces a phenomenon called **Self-Organized Criticality (SOC)**, where a system "finds" a critical state all on its own, without any fine-tuning.
+This project is one of the most famous models in physics because it naturally produces a phenomenon called **Self-Organized Criticality (SOC)**, where a system "finds" a critical state all on its own, without any fine-tuning.

 The connection to foam is neat: in our model, every cell in a grid holds some "grains" (think of them as local stress in a bubble film).
 When a cell gets too many grains, it "topples" and passes them to its neighbors.
 This can trigger a chain reaction, just like how one bubble popping can cause nearby bubbles to pop too.